shaik1002/biggitlabbomb/doc/development/database/adding_database_indexes.md

 it.
 A new index is more valuable when SELECT timings are reduced and INSERT/UPDATE/DELETE timings are unaffected.

-### Some tables should not have any more indexes

-We have RuboCop checks (`PreventIndexCreation`) against further new indexes on selected tables that are frequently accessed.
-This is due to [LockManager LWLock contention](https://gitlab.com/groups/gitlab-org/-/epics/11543).

-For the same reason, there are also RuboCop checks (`AddColumnsToWideTables`) against adding new columns to these tables.

 ### Add index and make application code change together if possible

 To minimize the risk of creating unnecessary indexes, do these in the same merge request if possible: